 AAD has assembled links to guidance from other specialty societies (PDF download)

 Step 1: Understand your community’s rate of COVID-19 prevalence

 Communities with greater prevalence will require more stringent procedures, while those with a lower incidence of COVID-19 may function in a different manner.

 Consult with your local and state public health department for local requirements.
 The AMA has developed a helpful chart (PDF download) summarizing each state’s directives on elective, non-urgent, or non-essential procedures.
-The situation is changing with some regularity as “hotspots” crop up around the country.

 Have a plan in place for patients who appear with COVID-19 symptoms and may need testing.
 Consider finding testing locations in your area where you can recommend patients can go for testing, or refer the patient to their primary care physician.
 Consult the CDC’s guidance on COVID-19 testing.

 Navigate the Coronavirus Resource Center

 All content solely developed by the American Academy of Dermatology